TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         processes within the VM are given an opportunity to shut down correctly in attempt to minimize data loss.

-        For OS VMs, the shutdown command will be run within the zone with the cmdline '/usr/sbin/shutdown -y -g 0 -i 6' which will cause the VM to reboot after shutting down.
+        For OS VMs, the shutdown command '/usr/sbin/shutdown -y -g 0 -i 6' will be run within the zone, which will cause the VM to reboot after shutting down.

-        For KVM VMs, vmadmd will act as a helper here for the reboot in the same manner as described below for the 'stop' command.
+        For HVM VMs, vmadmd will act as a helper here for the reboot in the same manner as described below for the 'stop' command.

         If for some reason you are unable or do not want to do a graceful